-Castek has the capabilities to produce a wide variety of different types of pattern equipment.
-These patterns can be made with multiple forms of materials, including Urethane foams, manufactured woods (Perfect Plank Pine and Mahogany) Composite materials and including metal if necessary.
+Castek can produce a wide variety of different types of pattern equipment.
+Multiple materials, such as urethane foams, Perfect Plank Pine, mahogany, composite materials, and metal, can be used to make these patterns if necessary.
 Whether having a simple shape constructed manually or using a highly engineered file designed in a 3D CAD package, Castek can provide CNC-cut tooling using 3 and 5-axis machining centers to provide ultimate precision and accuracy on every project.

-After the castings are produced, we utilize an aging furnace to heat treat the 356 castings.
-This added step in our process provides the needed properties for best machining quality.
+After producing the castings, we heat treat the 356 castings with an aging furnace.
+This added step in our process provides the needed properties for the best machining quality.

-Castek’s cleaning department has the generational experience to adequately bench/polish molds to our customer’s requirements.
+Castek’s cleaning department has the generational experience to bench/polish molds to our customer’s requirements adequately.
 A non-silica blasting media or an option using a wide variety of etched textured surfaces are available when considering “mold finish” options.

 Our precision closing department is typically the last step in our manufacturing process.
-We routinely drill each mold for vacuum, construct manifolds using a silver solder method and prepare mold for turn-key operation using strict customer’s guidelines along the way.
+We routinely drill each mold for vacuum, construct manifolds using a silver solder method and prepare molds for turn-key operation using strict customer guidelines.

 In addition to our commercial mold builds, our highly skilled craftsmen have created architecturally appealing art forms in aluminum for several local artists and educational institutions such as Bowling Green State University and Cedarville College.
-These impressive pieces can be viewed in our “special projects” section of the website.
+These impressive pieces can be viewed in our special projects section.